 Middle Stage

-The moderate stage of dementia is the longest stage, lasting between 2 and 10 years on average.
-By the middle stage, the symptoms of dementia are clearly visible.
+The moderate stage of dementia is often the longest, typically lasting 2 to 4 years.
+By this stage, the symptoms of dementia become more pronounced and undeniably visible.

 Gina – Alzheimer’s Disease